Auto-curation: letting AI surface your best UGC

 AI proposes, a human decides

-Auto-curation should shortlist, not publish unsupervised.
+Auto-curation should shortlist, not publish on its own.
 The AI ranks and proposes; a human sets the rules, defines what "on-brand" means, and stays the final gate on brand safety.
-The win is that the human now reviews a strong shortlist instead of an endless feed.
+The win is simple: the human now reviews a strong shortlist instead of an endless feed.

 Sources & notes